turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ## 3. Running Ruby from a File

 While running simple commands in IRB is easy, it becomes tiresome to do anything that spans multiple lines.
-So we are going to continue from here writing our remaining ruby code in a text file.
+So we are going to continue from here writing our remaining Ruby code in a text file.

 * Exit your IRB session
 * Note which folder your terminal is currently in, this is your "working directory"